Alcohol Inks have become one of my favorite mediums from the first time I tried them.

 Here are some items used to apply ink, alcohol, or blending solution:

 - Plastic Droppers - Any type of basic plastic dropper or disposable dropper will work.

 - Plastic Precision Tip Applicator Bottles (30 mL) - These are also called needle-tip squeeze bottles.
 They can be filled with alcohol or blending solution so you can apply it exactly where you want it in a painting or on a palette.

 8. Blending Tools

 Inks blend on their own when alcohol or blending solution is dropped on them, but you can also use various tools for blending and creating effects, patterns, and designs.

 Some of the tools listed below are everyday household items, and others are designed for this purpose.
 It’s not necessary to buy all of these supplies to get started.
-It’s fine to work with what you have at home, and add more tools later on if you want to try new techniques.
+It’s fine to work with what you have and add more items later on if you want to try new techniques.

 Here are just a few ideas: